nickjanssen/IronbaneClient/README.md

 * Open ```config.php``` and edit the variables to match your MySQL server
 * Open up your MySQL client and make a new database ```ironbane```
 * Import ```sql/install.sql``` to database ```ironbane```
-* Run the Ironbane Server
+* Run the Ironbane server
 * Open up ´http://localhost/IronbaneClient/game.php´

 ## Note